USING IRONSECUREDOC

 We can define environment variables in Docker in quite a few ways.
 They can be defined with a Docker Compose file, the docker-compose.yml file, in an environment file, or even at runtime, as you are executing the docker run command.
 Remember, keeping environment variables separate from the main configuration file leads to easier organization of variables!
 Here is a list of the various methods that can be applied to define your variables.

-Set Environment Variables in the Docker File
+Set Environment Variables in the Dockerfile

 # Dockerfile

-ENV APP_ENV=devepolment
+ENV APP_ENV=development

 ENV DATABASE_URL=postgres://user:password@db:1234/mydev